What is a Song Shop song, really?

 What is a "Featuring Sherri" song?
 How long are they?

 "Featuring Sherri" songs are Song Shop songs featuring additional vocals by Max's wife, Sherri Dupree Bemis, of Eisley and Perma.
 Outside of her own band, you can hear Sherri's vocals featured on the last two Say Anything records, as well as singing with Max at www.permamusic.com.
 Max will write the lyrics and sing lead vocals on the songs, and Sherri will contribute backups, harmonies, and in certain cases, leads of her own.
 Either way, if you dig songs like "Cemetery" or "Overbiter", this is the option for you.
-For now, we're only offering the option to buy a full length song featuring Sherri, as it's the first time we've offered anything like this.

 How long has Song Shop been around and how many songs have you written for it?